Donald Faison: Career

-Faison first appeared in a 1989 commercial for Folgers coffee at the age of 15, in which he played the younger brother of a soldier returning from war.
+Faison first appeared in a 1989 commercial for Folgers coffee at age 15, in which he played the younger brother of a soldier.
 In 1992, he appeared with Malik Yoba in the ABC News special Prejudice: Answering Children's Questions, hosted by Peter Jennings.
-He also had a small role in Sugar Hill starring Wesley Snipes.
-He then became famous for his role as Murray Duvall in the 1995 film Clueless and the subsequent television series, which ran from 1996 to 1999.
+He had a small role in the feature film Sugar Hill starring Wesley Snipes.

+Faison's breakout role was Murray Duvall in the 1995 feature film Clueless and the subsequent television series, which ran from 1996 to 1999.
 In 1995, he also appeared in Waiting to Exhale as Tarik, the son of Loretta Devine's character, Gloria.
 He was featured in New Jersey Drive.
 He also starred in Big Fat Liar alongside Frankie Muniz, Paul Giamatti, and Amanda Bynes.
 He had a recurring role as Tracy on Felicity, appeared in Remember the Titans as the running back turned safety Petey Jones, and provided voice work for various characters in the MTV animated series Clone High.
 He had minor roles in the sitcoms Sister, Sister and Sabrina, the Teenage Witch, and in the film Josie and the Pussycats.
 In 2005, Faison produced one episode of MTV's Punk'd involving his Scrubs co-star Zach Braff.
-He also appeared in the music videos for Brandy's "Sittin' Up in My Room," Fall Out Boy's cover of Michael Jackson's "Beat It," and Gavin Degraw's "Chariot."
+He appears in music videos for Brandy's "Sittin' Up in My Room," Fall Out Boy's cover of Michael Jackson's "Beat It," and Gavin Degraw's "Chariot."

 In 2008, Faison voiced Gary the Stormtrooper in Robot Chicken: Star Wars Episode II.
 Afterwards, he interned on the Robot Chicken show to learn more about stop motion animation, and started a Star Wars-themed Lego stop-motion show, BlackStormTrooper, on his YouTube channel, shundigga.

 On February 13, 2009, Faison participated in the NBA All-Star Weekend Celebrity Game.
 Other celebrities participating included NBA Hall of Famers Clyde Drexler and Dominique Wilkins, NFL wide receiver Terrell Owens, actor Chris Tucker, and four Harlem Globetrotters.

-In 2010, Faison starred alongside Scottie Thompson, Brittany Daniel, Eric Balfour, Laz Alonso, Crystal Reed, and David Zayas in the Brothers Strause science fiction thriller Skyline.
+In 2010, Faison starred in the Brothers Strause science fiction thriller Skyline.
 Faison was in the 2010 CBS comedy pilot The Odds.